 By Keenan A. Mount

-Debbie Witksen voiced the amendment that the faculty desired as a revision of rules so that there may be a policy for recall and censure as well as a procedure for recall and resignation for board members based on a majority vote from the board.
-Witsken stated “such a policy would communicate to the community and to the stakeholders at the college that the board is serious in its mission to invest at Lewis and Clark and to seek more cooperative solutions that enhance student learning and faculty teaching.”
+“Such a policy would communicate to the community and to the stakeholders at the college that the board is serious in its mission to invest at Lewis and Clark and to seek more cooperative solutions that enhance student learning and faculty teaching,” she said.

-LCFA, Lewis and Clark Faculty Association, obtained and reviewed documents via a Freedom of Information Act request.
-Preceding this, LCFA, according to LCFA Executive Committee Vice President Peter Hussey, had “great concern about transparency, broad overreach and ethical behavior.”
+LCFA Executive Committee Vice President Peter Hussey said he had “great concern about transparency, broad overreach and ethical behavior.”

-The Higher Learning Commision is set to review the institution and form a response.
+The Higher Learning Commission is set to review the situation and form a response.

 “The Board has received a copy of the complaint, and its members have had the opportunity to review and study it,” said Vice Chairperson Julie Johnson.
 “We are taking the complaints seriously and plan to respond by HLC’s deadline.”

 The board has 30 days to respond.